akbarrafiey/sp25-ml6923/syllabus.md

 appreciated, but not required.

-You will be able to find the lecture recordings at our [NYU Brightspace Course](#).
+You will be able to find the lecture recordings at our [NYU Brightspace Course](https://brightspace.nyu.edu/d2l/home/446536) under the zoom icon, cloud recording.

 ## Office Hours

 Course staff, TAs, and instructors, will hold office hours regularly throughout the week.
-Please see the [office hours](#) page for the schedule and for instructions.
+Please see the [office hours](office_hours.md) page for the schedule and for instructions.